Loading...

 API

-An application programming interface (API) is a connection between computers or between computer programs.
+An application programming interface () is a connection between computers or between computer programs.
 It is a type of software interface, that offers a service to other pieces of software.
 A document or standard that describes how to build such a connection or interface is called an API specification.
 A computer system that meets this standard is said to implement or expose an API.
 The term API may refer either to the specification or to the implementation.

 Member